 What this means is that our $40,000 RTW travel fund turned out to be unnecessary.
 Our travel will likely be more than covered by our income on the road.

 Like we’ve said before: it was never about the $40k, just as it was never about travel.
 It was about the process of learning how to keep our heads down and climb the mountain - one step at a time.
 It was about understanding what our priorities were and what we were willing to sacrifice.

-Even if that $40,000 were to vanish tomorrow, the money habits Jennie and I have acquired are ones that we’ll have for the rest of our lives.
+Even if the $40,000 were to vanish tomorrow, the money habits Jennie and I have acquired are ones we’ll have for the rest of our lives.
 Something that no one can ever take away.

 Because once you understand the game, you’ll never run out of moves to play.